maede97/ctf-tool/README.md

 # ctf-tool
 A C++ tool that automates CTF flag finding.

+## Usage
+1. Download the source code from [GitHub](https://github.com/maede97/ctf-tool) directly or with `git clone https://github.com/maede97/ctf-tool.git`.
+2. Compile the source code with `cmake ..` and `make`.
+3. Run the executable with `./CTFTool`.
+4. Edit the generated configuration file `ctf-tool.ini` in the directory above (see section below).

 ## Configuration
 The tool reads a file called `ctf-tool.ini` in the directory one above the binary.